mickfuzz/phd4/_archive/2022-9-1-Introduction.md

 - Results Chapter - Cultural (inclusive ) Practices
   - Funds of Knowledge as they emerged - not universal, but pervasive
-  - Game Player / Makers Types
+  - Game Player / Makers Typesbarriers areas of contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions?

 - Results Chapter - Game Design Patterns
  - focusing on Design Patterns
- - Use of design patterns as a communicative tool
+ - Use of design patterns as abarriers areas of contradictions arose in participation in this research's game coding processes and what pedagogical tools and processes are available to address these contradictions? communicative tool
  - Design patterns as a "middle level" construct to open door to more concrete and abstract

 - Results Chapter - Personal Practices / Maps